etases/EduBlock.Report/Design.md

 | model/output     | The output objects returned from the handlers        |
 | model/fabric     | The models used internally by the student updater    |

+: Package Detail of the Request Server {#tbl-package}

 ## System Detailed Design

 ### Class Specification